Shereyton/Workout-Tracker/README.md

 This is a lightweight web-based workout tracker.
 Log sets with any weight (including zero for bodyweight exercises) and export data as JSON, CSV, or AI-ready text.
 Finished sessions are saved locally so you can export even after closing the workout.

-**Note:** Charts are temporarily removed.
-You can export JSON/CSV and view history via the calendar and session summary.

 ## Data Integrity Guarantees

 To keep logs accurate and exports clean, the app enforces the following at input, edit, and export time: